jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 And then I made a music app to try to save my battery life.
 We can open multiple windows (ooooh) because it's not a webview.
 We can even drag and drop between windows.
 Ooooh.

-Clearly not many of you have used Electron because this should be blowing your minds.
+Clearly not many of you have used Electron because this should be blowing your minds right now.
 -->

 ---